Savills HQ, Dublin s

-Reddy A+U design solution combined the original Georgian architecture with contemporary office planning principles to provide a bright and fun working environment for Savills Irish Headquarters building.
+Reddy A+U have combined the original character and period details of the original Georgian building with contemporary office space planning, to provide a bright and lively working environment for Savills’ Irish Headquarters building.

-In January 2013, No. 33 Molesworth Street stood as a partially occupied building that was in a total state of disrepair, apart from the Protected Structure itself.
-In early 2013, Savills, through discussions with landlord parties, marked this property as its new Dublin HQ.
-The project commenced on site in September 2013 and was complete by January 2014, a mere 5 months later.
+In January 2013, No. 33 Molesworth Street stood as a partially occupied building that was falling into disrepair.
+Reddy A+U were brought on board early on, to assist in marking this property as the new HQ building for Savills Ireland.
+The project commenced on site in September 2013 and was completed 5 months later.

 The achievement of a contemporary office environment aesthetic with clean, crisp lines, an open desk arrangement, central filing and interactive informal breakout spaces and canteen, were some of the design concepts which were developed as part of the project.
 Light penetration was paramount for bringing life into the previously dark and deep floor plates.
 This was achieved through the refurbishment of a double height glass-roofed atrium and the introduction of a large Barrisol light over the centre of the open plan area successfully illuminating the space with a natural daylight effect.